Botanical Name: Pteris cretica

 Height: 6 in to 2 ft (15 cm - 60 cm), depending on the variety

-Light: Moderate to bright (indirect) light.
+Light: Give your fern bright (indirect) light year-round.
 It also thrives under fluorescent light.

 Water: Keep the potting mix lightly moist at all times.
 This Mediterranean fern needs slightly less water than its rainforest cousins, so take care not to overwater.